-Always consult a medical doctor or patient care specialist before using cimetidine injections.
+Always consult a medical doctor or patient care specialist before using Cimetidine Injection.

 Indications and Usage

-Cimetidine injections are indicated in short and long-term treatment of stomach ulcers.
+Cimetidine Injection is indicated in short and long-term treatment of stomach ulcers.
 It is used in short-term treatment of duodenal ulcer.
 It is used in the treatment of active benign gastric ulcers and upper gastrointestinal bleeding.

 It is also used in the treatment of pathological hyper secretory conditions such as Zollinger-Ellison Syndrome, systemic mastocytosis, and multiple endocrine adenomas.